 This step-by-step recipe for gluten-free vanilla cake pops proves that moist and fluffy cake pops can be made successfully at home.
 These cake pops are made using my favorite vanilla cake recipe and dipped in your favorite chocolate coating!
 They are the perfect fun, festive two-bite dessert!

-How to Make Cake Pops from Scratch
+How to Make Cake Pops, Step-by-Step

-You could certainly use a cake mix and ready-made frosting for cake pops.
+You could use a cake mix and ready-made frosting for cake pops.
 But a regular cake mix will give you A LOT of cake pops (usually 4 doz).
 Maybe you need that many?
-If not, this is a cake pop recipe that will make a nice 20 large or 30 medium sized pops with an easy gluten-free vanilla cake and a 3 ingredient vanilla buttercream frosting.
+If not, this is a cake pop recipe that will make 20 large or 30 medium sized pops with an easy gluten-free vanilla cake and a 3 ingredient vanilla buttercream frosting.

 - Make the cake and cool.